whyboris/utilitarianism.net/content/population-ethics.md

     Heyd, D. (1988).
 [Procreation and Value: Can Ethics Deal With Futurity Problems?](https://doi.org/10.1007/BF02380074). _Philosophia_, 18: 151–170.

 [^50]: Cf. Parfit's “wretched child” case.
 Parfit, D. (1984). _[Reasons and Persons](https://en.wikipedia.org/wiki/Reasons_and_Persons)_.
 Oxford: Oxford University Press., p.
 391
-[^51]: Though one of the coauthors of this website (Richard Yetter Chappell) has argued elsewhere that “it is thought to be ‘intuitive’ primarily because it has been implicitly confused with other, more plausible theses.”
+[^51]: Though one of the coauthors of this chapter has argued elsewhere that “it is thought to be ‘intuitive’ primarily because it has been implicitly confused with other, more plausible theses.”
 See Chappell, R.Y.
 (2017).
 [Rethinking the Asymmetry](https://doi.org/10.1080/00455091.2016.1250203). _Canadian Journal of Philosophy_ 47 (2):167-177.
 [^52]: McMahan, J. (2009).
 [Asymmetries in the Morality of Causing People to Exist](https://doi.org/10.1007/978-1-4020-5697-0_3).
 In David Wasserman and Melinda Roberts (eds.), _Harming Future Persons_.
 Springer.
 [^53]: Case description adapted from Beckstead, N. (2013). _[On the Overwhelming Importance of Shaping the Far-Future](https://drive.google.com/open?id=0B4kMPIEI5Mb8Q0tOUTA1M0hBcGM)_.
 PhD Dissertation, Rutgers University.
 [^54]: A major challenge for such a view would be to explain how to render this value blur compatible with the asymmetry, so that miserable lives are appropriately recognized as bad (not merely meh).